-Why Tribe offers a 3 weeks, 200 hours yoga teacher training in Thailand.
+Why Tribe now offers a 3 weeks, 200 hours yoga teacher training

 ‘A once in a lifetime experience’, ‘the best thing I have ever done’, ‘it was much more than I expected’ are phrases we hear often from students who have completed the training.

-It should be noted here that Tribe does have a criteria which students must pass to graduate – not everybody reaches that criteria at the end of a training.
+It should be noted here that Tribe does have a basic standard and level of achievement which students must pass to graduate – not everybody reaches that criteria at the end of the training.
 In such instance further studies and a bit more practice is required before the certificate to teach can be issued.

 If you are able to take 4 weeks out for yoga study then there is no question that you should do so.
 The longer you can stay in a yoga environment and be exposed to the practice, the teachings and experienced teachers the better.
 If you have time pressures then take advantage of the 3 weeks training and make plans to be in Thailand this October.
 We also have a 3 weeks training scheduled in Goa, India in January.
 A yoga teacher training is not a yoga holiday, rather it’s a time to knuckle down and use every moment of the day for your personal development and spiritual evolution, so keep that in mind.
 If you do choose a 3 weeks training you need to prepare yourself to arrive focused and committed.

 Thinking of joining the 3 weeks of yoga training in Thailand?
 Check out more info here Thailand yoga teacher training October 24th – November 14th 2015